Jump to Main Content

 The ASH Congressional Fellowship offers a unique opportunity for a hematologist to work in a Congressional office on Capitol Hill for an academic year, starting in September, in order to help shape health care and hematology policy.
 The fellowship aims to provide education about the policymaking process, including Congress’ relationship to the hematology community, as well as an opportunity to educate Congressional members and staff about hematology.

 The fellow will attend a week-long orientation and will be able to choose a congressional office with the aid of the American Association for the Advancement of Science (AAAS).
-The fellow will be paid at the GS-12 level and will receive a health care stipend.
+The fellow will be paid at the GS-12 Step 10 level and will receive a health care stipend.

 Notes From the Hill

-Learn about ASH's current Congressional Fellow, Camille Puronen, MD, MPH, and her efforts to help shape health care and hematology policy through her work in Representative Brian Higgins’ office in Washington, DC.
+Learn about ASH's recent Congressional Fellow, Camille Puronen, MD, MPH, and her efforts to help shape health care and hematology policy through her work in Representative Brian Higgins’ office in Washington, DC.
 Learn more.

 Read more about former fellow Dr. Seid’s unique experience with the ASH Congressional Fellowship Program in ASH News Daily.